-The officers of the Trust conduct and supervise the Trust's and the Fund's daily business.
+The officers of the Trust conduct and supervise the Trust's and each Fund's daily business.
 The address of each officer of the Trust is c/o U.S. Bank Global Fund Services, 615 East Michigan Street, Milwaukee, Wisconsin 53202.
 Additional information about each officer of the Trust is as follows:

-Name and Year of Birth Position(s) Held with the Trust Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Gregory Bakken Year of birth: 1983 President and Principal Executive Officer Indefinite term, February 2019 Vice President, U.S. Bancorp Fund Services, LLC (since 2006) Travis G. Babich Year of birth: 1980 Treasurer and Principal Financial Officer Indefinite term, September 2019 Vice President, U.S. Bancorp Fund Services, LLC (since 2005) Kacie G. Briody Year of birth: 1992 Assistant Treasurer Indefinite term, March 2019 Assistant Vice President, U.S. Bancorp Fund Services, LLC (since 2021); Officer, U.S. Bancorp Fund Services, LLC (2014 to 2021) Kent Barnes Year of birth: 1968 Secretary Indefinite term, February 2019 Vice President, U.S. Bancorp Fund Services, LLC (since 2018); Chief Compliance Officer, Rafferty Asset Management, LLC (2016 to 2018); Vice President, U.S. Bancorp Fund Services, LLC (2007 to 2016) Christi C. James Year of birth: 1974 Chief Compliance Officer and Anti- Money Laundering Officer Indefinite term, July 2022 Senior Vice President, U.S. Bancorp Fund Services, LLC (since 2022); Principal Consultant, ACA Group (2021 to 2022); Lead Manager, Communications Compliance, T. Rowe Price Investment Services, Inc. (2018 to 2021); Compliance & Legal Manager, CR Group LP (2017 to 2018) Joshua J. Hinderliter Year of birth: 1983 Assistant Secretary Indefinite term, May 2022 Assistant Vice President, U.S. Bancorp Fund Services, LLC (since 2022); Managing Associate, Thompson Hine LLP (2016 to 2022)
+Name and Year of Birth Position(s) Held with the Trust Term of Office and Length of Time Served Principal Occupation(s) During Past 5 Years Gregory C. Bakken Year of birth: 1983 President and Principal Executive Officer Indefinite term, February 2019 Vice President, U.S. Bancorp Fund Services, LLC (since 2006) Travis G. Babich Year of birth: 1980 Treasurer and Principal Financial Officer Indefinite term, September 2019 Vice President, U.S. Bancorp Fund Services, LLC (since 2005) Kacie G. Briody Year of birth: 1992 Assistant Treasurer Indefinite term, March 2019 Assistant Vice President, U.S. Bancorp Fund Services, LLC (since 2021); Officer, U.S. Bancorp Fund Services, LLC (2014 to 2021) Rachel A. Spearo Year of birth: 1979 Interim Secretary Indefinite term, November 2023 Vice President (since 2021), Vice President (2004 to 2019), U.S. Bancorp Fund Services, LLC Christi C. James Year of birth: 1974 Chief Compliance Officer and Anti-Money Laundering Officer Indefinite term, July 2022 Senior Vice President, U.S. Bancorp Fund Services, LLC (since 2022); Principal Consultant, ACA Group (2021 to 2022); Lead Manager, Communications Compliance, T. Rowe Price Investment Services, Inc. (2018 to 2021) Jay S. Fitton Year of birth: 1970 Assistant Secretary Indefinite term, May 2023 Vice President, U.S. Bancorp Fund Services, LLC (since 2022); Assistant Vice President, U.S. Bancorp Fund Services, LLC (2019 to 2022); Partner, Practus, LLP (2018 to 2019)

 Trustee Ownership of Shares.
-The Funds are required to show the dollar amount ranges of each Trustee's "beneficial ownership" of Shares and each other series of the Trust as of the end of the most recently completely calendar year.
+The Funds are required to show the dollar amount ranges of each Trustee's "beneficial ownership" of Shares and each other series of the Trust as of the end of the most recently completed calendar year.
 Dollar amount ranges disclosed are established by the SEC.
-"Beneficial ownership" is determined in accordance with Rule 16a-1(a)(2) under the Securities Exchange Act of 1934, as amended (the "Exchange Act").
+"Beneficial ownership" is determined in accordance with Rule 16a-1(a)(2) under the Securities Exchange Act of 1934 (the "Exchange Act").

-As of December 31, 2022, no Trustee or officer of the Trust owned Shares of the Funds or any other fund within the Trust's Fund Complex.
+As of December 31, 2023, no Trustee or officer of the Trust owned Shares of the Funds or any other fund within the Trust's Fund Complex.

 Board Compensation.
-Effective January 1, 2023, each Independent Trustee receives an annual stipend of \$85,000 and reimbursement for all reasonable travel expenses relating to their attendance at Board Meetings.
+Each Independent Trustee receives an annual stipend of \$110,000 (prior to January 1, 2024, \$85,000) and reimbursement for all reasonable travel expenses relating to their attendance at Board Meetings.
 The chair of the Audit Committee receives an annual stipend of \$5,000 and the chair of the Nominating and Governance Committee receives an annual stipend of \$2,500.
 The Interested Trustee is not compensated for his service as a Trustee.
-The following table shows the compensation earned by each Trustee during the fiscal year ended September 30, 2022.
+Pursuant to the Advisory Agreement, the Adviser has agreed to pay all expenses of the Funds, except those specified in the Funds' Prospectus.
+As a result, the Adviser is responsible for compensating the Independent Trustees.
+Trustee compensation disclosed in the table does not include reimbursed reasonable travel expenses relating to their attendance at Board Meetings.
+The following table shows the compensation earned by each Trustee during the fiscal year ended September 30, 2023.

-Name Aggregate Compensation From the Fund Total Compensation From Fund Complex Paid to Trustees
+Name Aggregate Compensation From the Funds Total Compensation From Fund Complex Paid to Trustees

 Interested Trustee

 Paul R. Fearday \$0 \$0

 Independent Trustees

+Name Aggregate Compensation From the Funds Total Compensation From Fund Complex Paid to Trustees

-John L. Jacobs \$0 \$48,750
+John L. Jacobs \$0 \$83,750

-Koji Felton \$0 \$45,000
+Koji Felton \$0 \$78,750

-Pamela H. Conroy \$0 \$46,875
+Pamela H. Conroy \$0 \$81,250

-^{} The Trust is the only registered investment company in the Fund Complex.
+The Trust is the only registered investment company in the Fund Complex.